Daniel-KM/Omeka-S-module-BulkImport/README.md

 > are available on [GitLab], which seems to respect users and privacy better
 > than the previous repository.__

-[Bulk Import] is yet another import module for [Omeka S].
-This one intends to be easily extensible by other modules.
+[Bulk Import] is a module for [Omeka S] that allows to import any type of source and is built to be extensible.
 It allows to manage importers and to process bulk import of resources.

-The two main concepts are readers and processors.
-Readers read data from a source (file, url…) and make it accessible for processors which turn these data into Omeka objects (items, item sets, media, annotations…) via a mapping.
+It manages readers of a source (xml, sql, spreadsheet, url…) and uses processors to import them as Omeka resources and other data (users, templates…) via a mapping.

 Because multiple importers can be prepared with the same readers and processors, it is possible to import multiple times the same type of files without needing to do the mapping each time.

-Default readers are Omeka S reader (via the api json endpoint), [Spip] reader (via a dump of the database), and spreadsheet reader.
-The spreadsheet uses a processor that creates resources based on a user-defined mapping.
-Note: if your only need is to import a CSV file into Omeka, you should probably use [CSV Import module], which does a perfect job for that.
+Default readers are Omeka S reader (via the api json endpoint), [Spip] reader (via a dump of the database), and spreadsheet reader (via ods, tsv or csv).
+The spreadsheet uses a processor that creates resources based on a user-defined based on a specific header format, unlike the module [CSV Import].

 Installation